 Roxane wants to tell Aunt Kim everything about what has passed in the last two days—about 2002 at the Tapioca Hailstorm, about the Tule fog that brought her to 1898 two days ago to take the place of her great-grandmother who arrived in Gold Mountain from Hong Kong seven months and eighteen days ago, about time travel and divine intercession and the practical application of the improbable, but she just cannot trust to the fates the consequences of this admission, or that such a direct confession to Aunt Kim might land her in Donaldina Cameron’s Chinatown mission for wayward girls.

 “Auntie I’m really OK.
-Just exhausted at this crazy new place that I’ve landed.
+Just exhausted at this crazy new place I have landed.
 There is so much to discover and so many choices, and sometimes I think all I can do is make the wrong choice about everything.
 I love you and Uncle for helping me make a place for myself in Gold Mountain.
 I promise you no big changes for twenty-four hours, and I promise you I am OK.”

 Aunt Kim shook her head and smiled.
-“Thank you niece.
+“Thank you, niece.
 A day and a night of no surprises from you is a good bargain for our household.
 Let’s go buy a fish for Mr. Second Street...

-No Matter Where We Go, Here We Are.
+No Matter Where We Go, Here We Are

 Gizzy took an immediate parental interest in the new kitten Second Street, holding him down with one paw and grooming him while Aunt made dim sum and Roxane unpacked the shopping and examined her retaken Certificate of Identity photo.

 “This is indeed the photo of bok bok at the National Archives.
 Roxane, girl, what is this web of twin selves you have spun?
 Is this what the Geomancer Man meant about a double life?